Welcome to Bridge End Surgery

-Our health centre has suitable access for disabled patients.
+Our building has suitable access for disabled patients.
 All the patient areas including the waiting room, the consulting rooms and the toilets, have wheelchair access.
 If you require one, there is a wheelchair available at reception.
 There are designated disabled parking spaces in the car park.

 Please ensure if you use the car park and have to block other vehicles you leave your name and number plate with the Reception staff.

-(Site updated 31/01/2014)
+(Site updated 30/11/2021)